Modbus-Monitor/modbus-monitor-docs/docs/guides/thingspeak-addon.md

 ThingSpeak → Data Import/Export → Download CSV/JSON

 **Can I analyze data with MATLAB?**
 Yes.
 ThingSpeak has built-in MATLAB integration.
-See [Overview Guide - MATLAB Analytics](thingspeak-overview.md#matlab-analytics)
+See the [Overview Guide](thingspeak-overview.md) or [ThingSpeak documentation](https://thingspeak.com/docs) for MATLAB integration details.

 **What if I have >8 monitor points?**
 Only first 8 upload.
 Solutions: